AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <a href="https://scholar.google.fr/citations?hl=en&user=0huuef0AAAAJ">
 Dr. Chowdhury Farhan Ahmed</a> and  <a href="https://scholar.google.com/citations?user=UD5-rcAAAAAJ&hl"> Md.
 Ashraful Islam  </a>.  </p>

-Apart from my research and academic stuff, I enjoy following and analyzing cricket, playing badminton and card games.
+Apart from my research and academic stuff, I enjoy following and analyzing cricket and playing badminton and card games.

 <font color="red"> I am actively looking for deep learning research internship roles for the Summer of 2024 (May 2024-August 2024).</font>